 I’m on the search for another great adventure that can outdo this one.
 But, it will be tough.
 This rock pool had it all: Great scenery, wildlife, timing of schedules, adventure, hiking, swimming, wow!

 Have you been to the Champagne Spa?
-Tell me your experience below and if you have any other tips I can provide the world with on visiting this great natural resource, let me know.
+Tell me your experience below and if you have any other tips I can provide the world with on visiting this tremendous natural resource, let me know.